Islam in Malaysia: Religious discrimination

-The state banishes and sanctions non-Muslim proselytism, but encourages conversions to Islam and remunerates them in order to facilitate the reduction of the non-Muslim population within the nation.
-Among the new rights provided to converts, if they have child/children, they have the right to convert their children by force to Islam, without having to consider the approval of his spouse.
+The state sanctions non-Muslim proselytism towards Muslims, but encourages conversions to Islam.
+Among the new rights provided to converts, if a man has children, he has the right to convert his children to Islam, without having to consider the approval of his wife.

-In March 2015, unrest erupted in Miri, Sarawak, when a 13-year-old Dayak schoolgirl complained to the police, along with her parents, after being sequestrated at her school by two of her teachers who wanted to convert her to Islam by forcing her to recite Shahada.
-The latter then rewarded his conversion by donating 250 ringgit.
-In order to ease interfaith tensions, the two teachers were subsequently fired and transferred out of the state of Sarawak.

-On 4 December 2015, Malaysian feminist and human rights activist, Shafiqah Othman Hamzah said, "What we are living in Malaysia is almost no different from apartheid.
+On 4 December 2015, Malaysian feminist and human rights activist, Shafiqah Othman Hamzah wrote, "What we are living in Malaysia is almost no different from apartheid.
 While segregation was racial in South Africa, in our country we live in religious segregation."
+She criticised some politicians and community leaders for leading to "a multi-racial and multi-religious country, but it is with a heavy heart that I say we are not in harmony."

 On 9 February 2016, the Putrajaya Federal Court ruled on a scandal termed the "S Deepa Affair" dating back to 4 September 2013, involving forced conversions of children to Islam in a Hindu couple married since 2003.
 In this case, the father N. Viran converted to Islam in November 2012 under the name of Izwan Abdullah decided to impose his conversion to his two children, his son Mithran and his daughter Sharmila.
 Shortly after that, the children had their names changed to Nabil for the son and Nurul Nabila for the girl.
 Becoming the only person judged capable of raising them, he had obtained from the Shari'a court of Seremban their sole custody and through this the dissolution of his marriage.